Teja-Sanaka/UMBC-DATA606-Capstone/docs/proposal.md

 - **Heart_Rate**
 - **Body_Temp**.

-These features will be used to predict the number of calories burned for each exercise session.
+These features will predict the number of calories burned for each exercise session.
 ```